-The Land Conservation Tables Excel workbook is separate from the Application Form and available for downloading from the SCC website.
-The Excel workbook includes three tabs: 1) Single Property Table, 2) Multi-Tract Table and Property Resource Table, and 3) Property Resource.
-The completed tables should be submitted with the Application Form.
+The Land Conservation Tables are separate PDF forms from the Application Form and available for downloading from the SCC website.
+Land Conservation Projects with one property must complete the Single Property Table and Natural Resource Table.
+Land Conservation Projects with multiple separate tracts must complete the Multi-Tract Table and Property Resource Table.
+The completed PDF tables should be submitted with the Application Form.